Both groups and individuals are welcome to register for a Seeds of Hope box bed; there is no fee imposed. Garden for yourself, your family,

 Reedy Creek Park Community Garden - growing diverse crops in a diverse and peaceful community since 2005 near UNC Charlotte.

 Harvesting Community in Lenoir at Unity Park Community Gardens.

-Our vision is to increase the quantity, quality and sustainability of community gardens in North Carolina.
+NCCGP is a volunteer-based grassroots non-profit organization dedicated to increasing the quantity, quality and sustainability of community gardens across North Carolina.

 Create a free account to add a community garden to the Garden Directory or to post upcoming events.